Juansero29/SFDScripts/CONTRIBUTING.md

 # Contributing Maps

 Hello map contributors!
-[This video](https://www.youtube.com/watch?v=tJksVsLieJw) really help you understand how to contribute maps to Hardcore server in a painless way.
+[This video](https://www.youtube.com/watch?v=tJksVsLieJw) will really help you understand how to contribute maps to Hardcore server in a painless way.
 The video is lenghty, but is well divided in chapters, so you can skim into any parts that specially interest you.
 These are the sections explained in this video:

 Chapters: